 Puzzles are so fun and relaxing to sit and do with a hot drink whether you're by yourself or with friends or family.
 Puzzles can be found pretty cheap at thrift stores.
 I typically look for cute country scenes or any White Mountain Puzzles!

 Bake a loaf of homemade bread

 Nothing is better than a homemade loaf of bread with few ingredients.
-I'd almost risk a (very clear gluten intolerance) migraine just for a piece of fresh baked bread right now.
 The process of measuring the ingredients, letting it rise multiple times, and baking it in the oven holds a great amount of satisfaction.
 Not to mention that at the end of all that work, you're left with something delicious to eat with dinner.